Service Dog Certification Preparation

 We apprenticed as Advanced Trainers at Pacific Assistance Dogs Society in Burnaby, BC.
 PADS is an ADI-accredited service dog school specializing in wheelchair assistance dogs, facility therapy dogs, and hearing dogs for the Deaf and hard of hearing.

-Our high standards and service dog training experience results in graduates who get congratulated by the certification tester on the high caliber of their dogs' training.
+Our high standards and service dog experience results in graduates who get congratulated by the certification tester on the caliber of their dogs' training.

 PLEASE NOTE!